synchrony/smsn-why/invitations/to-coders.md

 # Semantic Synchrony: An invitation to coders

 Semantic Synchrony serves a knowledge graph to an Emacs front-end running smsn-mode.
-Your graph can be selectively shared as a set of Git repositories.
+Your graph can be selectively shared as a set of Git repositories; if so, their full git history is available in the front-end.
+The graph can be viewed as trees, traversed stepwise, and searched for keywords using boolean logic, using the Apache Lucene query language.
+More front-ends are possible; it communicates with the server using simple JSON.

-More front-ends are possible; the two speak using simple JSON.
 The graph can also be directly [accessed via Gremlin Console](https://github.com/synchrony/smsn/wiki/Gremlin-on-the-Graph).
-Gremlin is a language for graph programming, part of Apache Tinkerpop.
+Gremlin is a metalanguage for graph programming, part of Apache Tinkerpop.
+(If they change the details of Neo4j or Titan, and you write something in Gremlin, your code is safe.)

 Here is a brief sample of Semantic Synchrony's many [cool features](https://github.com/synchrony/smsn/wiki/SmSn's-features-in-250-words).
 The [wiki](https://github.com/synchrony/smsn/wiki) is thorough and friendly; there are even demonstration videos.

 ## Languages

 The server code is Java.
-The front end code is Emacs Lisp.
+The front-end code is Emacs Lisp.
 Those two communicate via JSON.
 We want to incorporate Eta, a flavor of Haskell that compiles to the JVM.

-The graph query language is Gremlin, part of Apache Tinkerpop.
+The graph query language is Gremlin.

 Markdown is becoming critical to the data model, as is described next.